DavidDully/TrackEd/README.md

 **Latest changes:**

-- UI: pale-blue background for Subjects, reminder + calendar UI with Compose DatePicker and snackbars.
-- Commit: `cf4dd4e`

 ---

 ## 🚀 Getting Started

-Follow these steps to clone and open the project in **Android Studio**.

 ---

 ### 1️⃣ Prerequisites
 Before you start, make sure you have the following installed:

 - **Android Studio Giraffe / Jellyfish or newer**